Before You Buy or Adopt

-Beware of any breeder whose puppies are being offered at a price substantially below the average for your area (approx. $2000 to $3000) or who seem particularly anxious to sell you a puppy, or make unsubstantiated claims.
+Beware of puppies that are being offered at a price substantially below the average for your area (approx. $2000 to $3000) or who seem particularly anxious to sell you a puppy and make unsubstantiated claims.

 Every puppy at the time of sale should be accompanied by the following:

-Medical records that include number and type of vaccines, dates of vaccinations, date of dewormings
+Medical records that include number and type of vaccines, dates of vaccinations, and date of de-wormings.

 Bill of Sale